 No matter what kind of introvert a person is, universally, all introverts hate small talk.
 The prospect of engaging in small talk is enough to send them into a tailspin!

 I’m definitely an introvert.
 It’s not that I constantly sit by myself in a corner and never talk to people.
 I can be social, but I also get overwhelmed in social situations.
 I’m famous for leaving parties early.

 I enjoy spoken word and comedy shows, so I’m forced to go out and see people.
 Oftentimes, I’m required to speak to people before or after a show and make small talk.
 Small talk isn’t my jam.
 I’ve crossed the street to avoid talking to people.

 We introverts aren’t great at small talk; in fact, we aren’t good at it at all.

-A piece on The Huffington Post revealed the rationality behind why introverts have issues with small talk.
+A piece in The Huffington Post revealed the rationality behind why introverts hate small talk.
 The reason introverts would rather hide out in the frozen foods section of the grocery store than talk to an ex-classmate is because it feels completely false and meaningless.